 I sat down (virtually, of course) with our CEO Toby Martin to get the inside scoop on Extensis Connect, our cloud-based platform that combines digital asset management and font management in one place for the very first time.

-Toby Martin: We wanted to approach digital asset management (DAM) from a new angle because we have seen many customers plagued by a single common issue over the years.
-The DAM tools in question – even our own – would enable teams to accomplish their goals, but they also frequently became a bit of a burden.
+Toby Martin: We wanted to approach digital asset management (DAM) and font management from a new angle because we have seen many customers plagued by a single common issue over the years.
+The tools in question – even our own – would enable teams to accomplish their goals, but they also frequently became a bit of a burden.

-There is a very real need to get back to the core purpose of DAM.
+There is a very real need to get back to the core purpose of digital asset management.
 Fully featured systems are not the right fit for every customer.
 So, we designed a tool that makes it easy to store, find, and manage all your assets — including documents, images, and videos as well as fonts — without an overwhelming amount of functionality and without the need for a server or IT support.

 Toby: Time and again, the primary needs customers have expressed to us are the more basic things like a place to store all of their assets and then easily retrieve them.
 And I’m not talking about the digital parking lot, that’s an old hard drive, and hard drives aren’t great for collaboration.
 Customers also need an efficient way to organize these assets so that they can find them quickly and easily.

 Many other facets of digital asset management are critical, and vary by use case, but without these three pillars (storage, accessibility, and organization), everything else gets “lost” in the shuffle — both literally and figuratively.
 In order to actualize the value of digital assets, these three pillars must be achieved effectively.